Wills

 Copyright: scorpp / 123RF Stock Photo

-Dogs are not the only pets to feature in Wills.
-A cat named Blackie became the world’s wealthiest cat in 1988, inheriting $12.5 million from British owner Ben Rea.
+Dogs stand as the only pets which people include in their Wills.
+Blackie became the richest cat in the world after British owner Ben Rea left her a $12.5 million inheritance in 1988.
 Blackie was the sole survivor of 16 cats who had shared Rea’s mansion.

 How Do You Appoint a Caregiver for Your Pet?